Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Interactive Co-Evolution Workflow

 The left side of the interface is the control center for the prompt instruction.

-\textbf{Prompt Instruction Editor:} At the top is a text editor where developers write and refine the instructions that guide the LLM's behavior.
+\textbf{Prompt Instruction Editor:} At the top is a text editor where users write and refine the instructions that guide the LLM's behavior.

-\textbf{Version History:} Below the editor, a history view lists all saved versions of the prompt instruction.
+\textbf{Version History:} Below the editor, the history panel lists all saved versions of the prompt instruction.
 It also serves as a performance dashboard.
 Each version is visualized with a \textit{percentage bar chart} to show the performance metric of its overall accuracy calculated against the current test set.
+Green bars indicate the proportion of correct responses, while red bars indicate incorrect responses.
+Darker shades correspond to user-annotated labels, whereas lighter shades correspond to labels produced by LLM-as-judges (described further in Step 5 in Section~\ref{sec:workflow-steps}).
 This allows users to see at a glance whether a revision improved performance or caused an issue.
 Users can easily revert to or compare against previous versions.